HzzyUnitimpulse/learngit/readme.txt

 $ git reset hard HEAD^  %% ^, ^^ means iterations of retreat back. if for 100 times Head~100
 $ git reset hard #####
-$ git reflog %% retreat back to history to see the commit id **It's important to understand the concept of : work space,  respiratory(including a temporary stage and master)
+$ git reflog %% retreat back to history to see the commit id **It's important to understand the concept of : working directory,  temporary stage, respiratory.
 $ git diff HEAD -- readme.txt  %% to see the difference between the file in workspace and master
+$ git checkout -- filename %% change workspace back to what in temporary stage.

 Git is a distributed version control system.
 Git is free software distributed under GPL.
 Git has a mutable index called stage.